 As we’ve mentioned models gaining experience and going up in rank, it’s worth quickly going through how this works in campaigns.
-Models (apart from Grunts) can gain XP in a variety of ways, e.g. surviving a mission, killing an enemy model, retinue-specific bonuses, etc. Progressing up a rank will then ‘cost’ XP.
+Models (apart from Grunts) can gain XP in a variety of ways, e.g. surviving a mission (it’s harder than you think), killing an enemy model, retinue-specific bonuses, etc. Progressing up a rank will then ‘cost’ XP.
 For example, progressing from 0-1 only costs 3XP, but going from rank 3 to rank 4 requires 9XP.

 Once you’ve gone up a rank you have a few options.
 For example, you can choose a core stat upgrade, a new special rule, power dice upgrade, etc. With regards to the new special rules, these are dictated by the model’s class.
 Command, Large, Spellcasters and Support can all learn from four new abilities, while Warriors can learn from eight different abilities – which makes them one of the most versatile options for a warband.

 Thanks to the experience system, your characters are going to be very different at the end of the campaign, compared to when they started out.
-You’ll remember that time Bob the Warrior levelled up enough to earn the Headstrong ability, or Alan the Arcanist unlocked that all-important new spell.
+You’ll remember that time Geoff the Huscarl levelled up enough to earn the Headstrong ability, or Alan the Arcanist unlocked that all-important new spell.

-In tomorrow’s blog we’ll look at some more campaign elements, like equipment, casualties and exploration.
+In our next blog we’ll look at some more campaign elements, like equipment, casualties and exploration.